sophia-a-chavez/stat107project/README.md

 ##### Intro ~
 - (introduce research topic)^^^
+Our group investigates the pattern and disparties of Fatal Police Shootings in the U.S which each member focusing on a specific aspect of the data to bring up meaningful correlations between the statistic on paper and the real world problem it presents.
+By leveraging the dataset, we aim to examine trends over time, assess the percentage of unarmed individuals among fatalities, and address essential demographic variables such as race and age.

 ##### Body ~
 - We found the average amount of shooting per year by race.
 What do the results mean?